New Planar P-time Computable Six-Vertex Models and a Complete Complexity Classification: Preliminaries and Notations

 An $\mathcal{F}$-gate is planar if the underlying graph $G$ is a planar graph, and the dangling edges, ordered counterclockwise corresponding to the order of the input variables, are in the outer face in a planar embedding.
 A planar $\mathcal{F}$-gate can be used in a planar signature grid as if it is just a single vertex with the particular signature.
+If $f$ is realizable by a planar $\mathcal{F}$-gate, then we can freely add $f$ into $\mathcal{F}$ while preserving the complexity of the planar Holant problem, i.e., $\PlHolant(\mathcal{F}, f) \equiv_T \PlHolant(\mathcal{F})$.
+The reduction from the right to the left is trivial.
+The reduction in the other direction is also simple.
+Given an instance of $\PlHolant(\mathcal{F}, f)$, by replacing every occurrence of $f$ with the $\mathcal{F}$-gate, we get an instance of $\PlHolant(\mathcal{F})$.